sarahikeda/moviwiki/README.md

 To Dos:

-    * First check if movie title is already saved in database.
-If so, populate the search result (as well as the comment and review) from there, rather than calling the Omdb API.
-    * Post information to DB.
     * Retrieve information from DB, not just from omdb.
     * Return to home page after review is submitted.
     * Have info validation
         * check comment and rating are both filled out
     * User login capabilities with password
     * Add placeholder if poster doesn't exist.
-    * Keep star filled in if selected (the `onClick` event)
+    * Keep Rating star filled in if selected (the `onClick` event) so user gets feedback that their rating is received
-    * Add feedback for when review is submitted
     * Make app responsive
+    * Implement ratings and comments are associated with user, to ensure they can only leave one rating/comment per movie (pass user info when comment and rating are saved, and do a check for existing user rating before save).
+    * Associate Comment and Rating in a join table called Review, which stores both of their ids + the movie.